d3k-Maps/SC-Notes/notes/EscapeFromPrison4.md

 ### **v1.13**
 * Made the "last stretch" area more fun and less impossible.
+* The Turret can now fire both ways
+* The player's beacon is now the exit
-* Added a third secret
+* Added two more secrets
 * Added the Mad Scientist

 ### **v1.12**